Why you should choose electric heating over gas

-Electric heating, however, has evolved into an energy efficient alternative, with all the advantages of the old storage heaters but none of the disadvantages.
+Electric heaters, however, have evolved into an advanced alternative, with all the advantages of the old storage heaters but none of the disadvantages.
 The shift away from gas is gaining momentum, supported by a number of crucial factors:

 1. Legislation: all new homes should meet a minimum EPC level C.

-2. Costs: gas heating installation costs are much higher than electric and do not last as long on average.
+2. Value: gas heating installation expenses are much higher than electric and do not last as long on average.

 3. Technology: electric heating technology is increasing in capability but reducing in price.

-4. Ecology: consumers more aware of the need for clean and efficient heating systems that are sustainable.
+4. Ecology: consumers more aware of the need for clean and economical heating systems that are sustainable.

 What are the benefits of electric heating?

 Electric heating is incredibly versatile as it can be used for both air and water products.
-Moreover, with a whopping 64.7% of the energy used in EU households going towards heating, it is more important than ever to ensure heating solutions are energy efficient.
+Moreover, with a whopping 64.7% of the energy used in EU households going towards heating, it is more important than ever to ensure your system is energy-efficient.

-The latest developments in electric heating include effective and fast components, new innovative thermal elements and amazing, state-of-the-art programming.
+The latest developments in electric heaters include effective and fast components, new innovative thermal elements and amazing, state-of-the-art programming.